Uni-2018-n/Syspro-HW_1/Readme.md

 TODO: VarlistHeader -> VirlistHeader...
-TODO: red mark in pdf
-TODO: populationByAge
+TODO: need to make insertCitizenRecord work like if citizen if already in the system as not vaccinated, vaccinate him